CodeSonia/travelrMap/README.md

   - Create your boilerplate and files, including assets
   - Write a concise commit message `git commit -m "git init"`

-6. You can deploy your project, whenver you are ready.
-(It is best practice to deploy early to avoid any discrepencies!)
+6. You can deploy your project, whenever you are ready.
+(It is best practice to deploy early to avoid any discrepancies!)

 7. Go to your project repository, and click on settings.